Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Memory

 ***Tucker fill in how this interfaces with everything, and Conner provide the customer specs***
+   1. The memory shall have a width of a byte (Is this the correct way of saying this)
+   2. The memory shall be able to communicate with the microcontroller though a serial protocal
 1. Microcontroller
    -
 2. Power